rahulthakkar796/escrow-service-generator/README.md

 ```

 > You need an ethereum development framework for the above import statements to work!
-Check out these guides for [Truffle] or [Embark].
+Check out these guides for [Truffle](https://truffleframework.com/docs/truffle/quickstart) or [Embark](https://embark.status.im/docs/quick_start.html).